TobyLynas/CV/README.md

   |Valheim Mod | **Game Mod:** A small mod to add custom pets to Valheim | C#, Unity | Early Development 🐶 |

    ## Skills
-   - My organisational and time-keeping skills are developed through contributing to team coding projects that involve a deadline, collaboration, and effective code.
-I have used JIRA, Figma, to lead sprint plans and ensure projects are kept on schedule.
-Also through this project we used peer programming to collaborate on the most effecicent solution to the challenges we faced.

 - Ability to work in a team as well as independently.
-- Peer programming.
+- Peer programming to overcome problems with efficency.
-- An in depth knowledge of computers.
+- An in depth knowledge of computers and their systems including hardware operations.
 - Self-motivated.
-- Problem solving skills.
+- Problem solving.
-- Detail oriented.
+- Detail oriented and a keen eye for finishing details.
-- Clear communicator.
+- Clear and effective communicator.
-- Willingness to learn.
+- Enthusiasm to learn.
 - Sprint planning.
-- Scrumming.
+- Agile development.
-- Ability to meet deadlines.
+- Ability to meet deadlines consistently.

 ## Interests